Hemorrhagic Gastroenteritis or HGE: A Dangerous Canine Intestinal Disease

 HGE is diagnosed primarily by ruling out other possible causes of the symptoms.
 When a previously healthy dog suddenly sickens with bloody diarrhea and a high packed cell volume (PCV), a vet usually suspects HGE.

 Puppy Girl stayed in ICU for two days, where she was aggressively treated for HGE.
 Back home alone, I searched the Internet to learn what I could about this disease.
 The information I found was not encouraging.
 Smaller dogs (toys and miniatures, such as schnauzers and poodles) are more likely to contract HGE, but it can affect any breed or either gender.
 Deadly complications may develop quickly without prompt treatment, including dehydration, low blood pressure, an elevated red blood count, shock, kidney failure and disseminated intravascular coagulation (DIC).
 DIC is a potentially fatal clotting disorder that occurs when the blood thickens or slows.
 Once it begins, it is often irreversible.
+This is why it is crucial to get a dog to an emergency vet right after seeing the bloody diarrhea and/or vomitus.

 I tried not to phone the animal hospital too frequently to check on Puppy Girl, but I was undoubtedly a nuisance to the receptionist.
 However, she was always courteous, as were the vets and techs.
 My girl’s condition was stable and began to improve.